-Each student enrolled at FBCI who is interested in being considered for Financial Aid will be required to complete a Financial Assistance Application each year along with verification each semester.
-This application will provide FBCI with information on the student in determining financial need, eligibility for scholarships, discounts, and Work-Study.
+Each student enrolled at FBCI who is interested in being considered for Financial Aid will be required to complete a Financial Assistance Application each year, along with verification each semester.
+This application will provide FBCI with information on the student in determining financial need and eligibility for scholarships.
 This application is due August 1st for the fall semester and December 1st for the spring semester.
 If a student misses the deadline for the FAA, the administration will determine if they are still allowed to apply.
-A late fee of \$75 will be applied to the account of any student who misses the FAA application deadline.
+Students who miss the deadline may be ineligible for the scholarship.

-Students Applying for Aid must:
+Students Applying for Scholarships must:

-1. Be admitted into a program at Faith Bible College International.

-- Be a full-time student during the semester(s) assistance is requested. - 3.
+- 1. Be admitted into a program at Faith Bible College International. - 2.
+Be a full-time student during the semester(s) assistance is requested. - 3.
 Submit a typed essay expressing how financial assistance will help the student reach academic/ministry goals. - 4.
 Submit current income tax forms for the responsible financial party. - 5.
 Submit a current reference form.